The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 ![](https://lh6.googleusercontent.com/4KcJJZeEF9Tlq4rdkHHFz2AI39pXrjljr3jJnoV_uYbqrH91uyyKjLyl6O5jcBRb2Aiy_Z9BqjgqBLdNGv_48QdFEkNvMQV39ysFv3ZRioDpBRyvZejfb5Ms4oX3O7B2wOioFmLr)

-For the sake of all that is holy, please ALWAYS cast Cure II for your single target healing.
+For the sake of all that is holy, please ALWAYS cast Cure II for your single target burst healing.
 At level 32, you unlock a trait called Freecure, which gives a 15% chance to proc a free use of Cure II after casting Cure.

 This is not worth it.
-Cure II should ALWAYS be your go-to healing spell once you’re above level 30.
+Cure II should ALWAYS be your go-to burst healing spell once you’re above level 30.
 Freecure is a trap, an evil trap to bait new healers and prevent them from having their healing output be useful.

 What may arise, however, as Cure is 400 MP and Cure II is 1000, is that you may have an MP deficit.
 This can be easily solved by slowing down your healing.
 Remember that as long as your party isn’t dead, everything is fine.